JodyMurray/PetFriends/README.md

 ### **User Demographic**

-This application has been designed for pets of all kinds who want to share content and make some friends!
+This application has been designed for pets of all kinds and ages who want to share content and make some new friends!
-Mkae your pet a profile, add a post and start interacting with fellow domesticated animals!
+Make your pet a profile, add a post and start interacting with fellow pets!

 ### **Site Goals**

-To build a content sharing platform to allow users to make profiles for their pets, add posts, follow and unfollow other users, vote or downvote posts, as well as save them, and comment on posts too!
-You can use the provided search bar to search through the posts with a keyword or a user's name.
+The goal for this site has been to build a content sharing platform to allow users to make social media profiles for their pets, add posts, follow and unfollow other users, vote or downvote for posts, as well as save them, and reply to other users' posts too!
+You can also use the provided search bar to search through the posts with a keyword or a user's name.

 ### **Audience**

 For your pets!
 Especially those looking to make new friends.
+For users who just want to see photos of pets!

 ### **User Stories**